-i. the date of the charter and the date of any amendments made to the charter ii. the purpose of the EE iii. a statement that the EE is an Executive Entity iv. the date of the articles (if any) and the date of any amendments made to the articles (if any)

-v. the name and address of the EE agent

-vi. the period for which the EE is established-definite or indefinite vii. other particulars the agent or attorney may wish to include viii. certificate of registration will be issued by the Registrar General with the name of the EE and the date of registration.
+- I. the date of the charter and the date of any amendments made to the charter - 2. the purpose of the EE - 3. a statement that the EE is an Executive Entity - the date of the articles (if any) and the date of any amendments made to the articles (if any) - 5. the name and address of the EE agent - 6. the period for which the EE is established-definite or indefinite - 7. other particulars the agent or attorney may wish to include - certificate of registration will be issued by the Registrar General with the name of the EE and the date of registration.